rodrigowf/QHCH/QHCH.md

    Memory, intuition, and possible retrocausal phenomena explained by bridging across times in a covariant or TSVF approach.
 5. **Objective Collapse or Many-Worlds**
    - **Objective Collapse** (like Orch-OR) offers a real, universal collapse from inside the system if thresholds are met.
    - **Many-Worlds** sees each "decision" as a branching.
-Both are consistent with QHPH from the local vantage.
+Both are consistent with QHCH from the local vantage.

-Thus, the **Quantum Holographic Perception Hypothesis (QHPH)** fully integrates quantum superposition, entanglement, potential objective collapse (Orch-OR style), and time-spanning wavefunction formalisms to explain how consciousness arises as the **physically real arrangement** that a neural system literally "feels," while decisions or attentional shifts appear as discrete collapses or reconfigurations.
+Thus, the **Quantum Holographic Consciousness Hypothesis (QHCH)** fully integrates quantum superposition, entanglement, potential objective collapse (Orch-OR style), and time-spanning wavefunction formalisms to explain how consciousness arises as the **physically real arrangement** that a neural system literally "feels," while decisions or attentional shifts appear as discrete collapses or reconfigurations.